ferrocene/ferrocene/src/macros.rst

 of :t:`[token]s` of the corresponding iteration of the repetition. metavariable taken from the ordered collection.

-:dp:`fls_vqc2lsa9dozk`
-When transcribing a metavariable

 :dp:`fls_9n46ugmcqmix`
-A metavariable indication in a macro repetition in transcription shall be transcribed to the matched tokens in order,
+A metavariable indication in a macro repetition in transcription shall be transcribed to the matched tokens in order, as follows:

 .. code-block:: rust